Cave Story: Cave Story's Secret Santa

 On 8 December 2021, Tyrone Rodriguez of Nicalis teased a new Cave Story spin-off title, which was revealed to be Cave Story's Secret Santa on 9 December.
-This was a free game created in cooperation with Studio Pixel, and was available for a limited time, starting 9 December 2021.
+This was a free game created in cooperation with Studio Pixel, and was made available on 9 December 2021.
 This game is based around the character Santa, a mimiga met in Cave Story, and is a stealth and puzzle-solving game set before the events of Cave Story.